Patryk27/lxd-snapper/README.md

 **LXD snapshots, automated.**

 lxd-snapper is a tool that automates creating & removing LXD snapshots: just setup a snapshotting policy, add a systemd timer (or cron, or whatever scheduling mechanism you use) and enjoy your containers.

 tl;dr it's a fancy wrapper for `lxc snapshot` & `lxc delete`; kinda like LXD's built-in `snapshots.schedule`, just more configurable.

 # Requirements

 - LXD 4+
 - Linux (i386 or x86_64)

-Plus, if you plan on compiling this application locally:
+Plus, if you plan on compiling lxd-snapper locally:

-- Cargo & Rust 1.49
+- Cargo & Rust 1.56
 - Nix (for running integration tests)

 # Getting started